kelseySDM/kelseySDM/faq.md

 ## Q: Will people know I'm using Safe DM?

 A: Yes, when someone messages you they will be alerted that you are using the Safe DM filter.

+## Q: How do I totally remove myself from the service?

+A: In order to fully remove yourself from the service, you must email contact@defensatechnologies.org.